Leclerc grabs pole ahead of Verstappen for Australian Grand Prix

 Issued on: Modified:

-Melbourne (AFP) – Ferrari's Charles Leclerc claimed pole on Saturday for the Australian Grand Prix ahead of title rival Max Verstappen -- and in the process broke Lewis Hamilton's stranglehold on the grid in Melbourne.
+Melbourne (AFP) – Ferrari's Charles Leclerc claimed pole on Saturday for the Australian Grand Prix ahead of title rival Max Verstappen -- and broke Lewis Hamilton's stranglehold on the Melbourne grid.

 Verstappen's Red Bull team-mate Sergio Perez is on the second row after coming in third ahead of McLaren's Lando Norris.

-Mercedes' Hamilton, who has been the pole-sitter eight times in Melbourne, including the last six in a row at Albert Park, will start fifth.
+Mercedes' Hamilton, who has been the pole-sitter eight times in Melbourne, including the last six in a row at Albert Park, will start an encouraging fifth.

-It is second pole of the year for Leclerc after the season-opening race in Bahrain, where he went onto to win.
+It is a second pole of the year for Monaco's Leclerc after the season-opening race in Bahrain, where he went on to win.

 He knocked out his rivals with a flying lap at the death of one minute 17.868, fractionally ahead of Red Bull's world champion Verstappen, who won in Saudi Arabia two weeks ago.

+This was more evidence ahead of Sunday's third race of the campaign that they are the two to beat this season.

-"It felt good.
-Even more because it's a track where I've always struggled in the past, in Q3 I managed to put everything together so it feels great, very happy," said Monaco's Leclerc.
+"It felt good, even more because it's a track where I've always struggled in the past, in Q3 I managed to put everything together so it feels great, very happy," said the 24-year-old Leclerc.

 "The car is nice to drive, everything is possible tomorrow.
 We need a good start."

-Verstappen had complained of oversteer and balance problems in the final practice ahead of qualifying for Sunday's race and the Dutchman said he was still struggling despite being second-fastest.
+Verstappen had complained of oversteer and balance problems in the final practice ahead of qualifying and the Dutchman said he was still struggling despite being second-fastest.

 "I didn't really feel good in the car all weekend.
-I don't think there's been one lap where I've felt good in the car," he said.
+I don't think there's been one lap where I've felt good in the car," said Verstappen, also 24.

 "We'll try to analyse it.
 This weekend has been all over the place.
 Happy to be second, but as a team we want more."